nashiradeer/hydrogen/README.md

 ## Credits

-Hydrogen is a project by DeerSoftware, created by Nashira Deer, based on Hellion by Nashira Deer, and licensed under the GNU General Public License v3.
+Hydrogen is a project by Nashira Deer, inspired by Hellion, and licensed under the GNU General Public License v3.

 Thanks to the following projects for making the development of Hydrogen possible: